 The Paparoa National Park has a lush temperate rainforest and steep limestone bluffs.
 We follow the Truman Track through this park to a small surf beach and visit the famous Pancake Rocks and Blowholes.
 These stacked, flat limestone formations offer a wonderful geyser-like display when incoming surf surges through the openings to push water high into the air.
 In the afternoon we drive to Franz Josef village, which is surrounded by the rainforest of Westland Tai Poutini National Park.
 Checking into our lodgings, we have free time before dinner.
 All meals included.

-Our morning adventure takes us to Lake Wanaka, one of New Zealand’s largest lakes.
-Situated in a glacier-carved basin and surrounded by the snow-capped Southern Alps, the views while paddling are outstanding.
-In the afternoon we hike the Rob Roy Glacier Track located in Mount Aspiring National Park to see active glaciers up close.
-We begin our hike in a beech forest, and soon discover waterfalls and a lush understory of ferns and mosses.
+We venture out to see active glaciers up close with a hike on the Rob Roy Glacier Track located in Mount Aspiring National Park.
+We begin hiking in a beech forest, and soon discover waterfalls and a lush understory of ferns and mosses.
 Reaching the tree line, we take in the spectacular views of sheer rock cliffs and hanging glaciers beneath Mount Rob Roy.
 We return to our lodgings on Lake Wanaka and the evening is free to enjoy dinner on your own.
 Breakfast and lunch included.

 Rated the Eighth Wonder of the World by Rudyard Kipling, Milford Sound is a World Heritage Site and the most stunning fjord in Fiordland National Park.
 By way of the famous Homer Tunnel, we travel through some of the most breathtaking scenery in New Zealand.
 Upon reaching Milford Sound we board a boat and settle into overnight cabins.
 We cruise the full length of Milford Sound to the Tasman Sea, accompanied by an onboard naturalist guide.
 The views include the fjord's spectacular waterfalls, rainforest, mountains and wildlife.
 There are options to explore the shoreline by tendercraft (small engine-powered boat) or take a guided walk on a section of the renowned Milford Track.
 Tonight we anchor in a sheltered cove, relax in the company of fellow travelers, and indulge in some stargazing.
 All meals included.